celer-network/bvn-networks/docs/validator.md

 7. Prepare an Ethereum gateway URL.
 You can use services like [Infura](https://infura.io/), [Alchemy](https://alchemyapi.io/) or run your own node.

 8. Prepare validator Ethereum address, which is the same address with the bonded SGN validator.
+Copy the validator keystore json file from SGN to BVN
+    ```sh
+      mkdir $HOME/.bvnd/eth-ks
+      cp <path-to-keystore-json> $HOME/.bvnd/eth-ks/val.json
+    ```

 9. Prepare an Ethereum key as the **signer key**, which will be used for signing cross-chain transactions and needs to stay online.
 You can either reuse the signer key from your SGN validator, or create a new key by following the same instructions in the [SGN validator manual](https://github.com/celer-network/sgn-v2-networks/blob/main/docs/validator.md#setup-binary-config-and-accounts).